 Debbie Hembroff, RVT, CVT & Chris Upchurch, AA, VA

-TEXTBOOK: There is one required text and two recommended texts for this course:
+TEXTBOOK: There is one required text and one recommended text for this course:

-- able to identify common breeds and colors of horses and be acquainted with their differences.
+- identify common breeds and colors of horses and be acquainted with their differences.

-- able to identify the general anatomical areas of a horse that are used when communicating with clients and veterinary staff.
+- identify the general anatomical areas of a horse that are used when communicating with clients and veterinary staff.

 - identify and describe vaccination and deworming protocols for the horse.

-- able to describe signs, symptoms, treatment, and prevention of some common equine infectious diseases and parasites.
+- describe signs, symptoms, discuss treatment, and prevention of some common equine diseases and parasites.

 Week 1: Breeds and Terminology